 Choosing Bookish Holidays

-Bookish holidays are a great opportunity to plan a trip around your literary loves.
-Think of one of your favourite books or authors, then build an adventure around it.
-What’s not to like?
+Bookish holidays are a wonderful opportunity to plan a trip around your literary loves.
+Think of a favourite book or author, then build an adventure around it.
+E-reader stocked, paperbacks packed, last-minute airport bookshop raid completed?
+Let's go.

 Porto from the Doura

-On my first afternoon, as I rounded a corner, two people swished past me in black capes over the cobblestones.
-A few minutes later, a laughing group of similarly dressed young people sat in front of a cafe.
-Of course, the first thing that came to mind were the similarly dressed students who attended a certain wizarding school.
+On my first afternoon, two people swished past me in black capes over the cobblestones.
+A laughing group of similarly dressed young people sat outside a café.
+It immediately brought to mind the students of a certain wizarding school; it turns out this is the traditional attire of Porto's university students, a custom going back two hundred years.

 “They bought Harry's school books in a shop called Flourish and Blotts where the shelves were stacked to the ceiling with books as large as paving stones bound in leather; books the size of postage stamps in covers of silk; books full of peculiar symbols and a few books with nothing in them at all”. —J.K.
 Rowling, Harry Potter and the Sorcerer's Stone